planetapex/crustful-server/readme.md

-Crustful Server is developed to provide on-the-fly handy `Restful Mock Server` based on the Oracle's Scott emp Table.
+Crustful Server is developed to provide on-the-fly handy `RESTful Mock Server` based on the Oracle's Scott emp Table.

 It provides `GET` `POST` `PUT` `PATCH` `DELETE` `OPTIONS` **HTTP Methods** out of box.

-Note: This is a Mock Server for Restful API without the need of any database server.
+Note: This is a Mock Server for RESTful API without the need of any database server.
 There is a Feature called `AutoRest` in Oracle Database which also provides a quick way to setup your API.
 AutoRest requires obviously the database and ORDS to run.

 ## RoadMap